blocknetdx/api-docs/source/includes/_xbridge.md

   "asset": "BLOCK"
 }
 ```
 Returns all compatible and unlocked UTXOs for the specified asset.
 This call is only comptabile with assets returned in [dxGetLocalTokens](#dxgetlocaltokens).
+Currently only P2PKH UTXOs are supported (Segwit UTXOs not supported).

 ### Request Parameters